 Under the "Kirei Lifestyle Plan" (KLP), an ESG strategy that integrates an ESG perspective with business strategy, the Kao Group aims to contribute to the sustainability of the world through technology innovations at every stage from raw material procurement to production, point of use and product disposal, and KLP promotion activities to ensure all Kao Group members correctly understand the purpose and content of KLP so they can fulfill their respective roles and responsibilities.
-In addition, while steadily conducting initiatives, the Kao Group is working proactively to disclose these initiatives to stakeholders in order to demonstrate their results at an early stage.
+In addition, while steadily implementing initiatives, the Kao Group is working proactively to disclose these initiatives to stakeholders in order to demonstrate their results at an early stage.

-In the Consumer Products Business, the Kao Group clarifies social issues to be addressed through its brand, which is a point of contact with consumers, and considers social and environmental issues from the product design stage.
-The Kao Group strives to contribute to better lives for consumers and the sustainability of society by maximizing the Group's assets.
+In the Consumer Products Business, the Kao Group clarifies social issues to be addressed through each of its brands, which are a point of contact with consumers, and is conducting Life Value Solution Marketing, which is marketing that originates from the concept of life value rather than the concept of products.
+Through ESG Yoki-Monozukuri that considers social and environmental issues from the product design stage, the Kao Group strives to contribute to better lives for consumers and the sustainability of society by maximizing the Group's assets.

 In the Chemical Business, the Kao Group helps to resolve social issues through innovations in chemical technologies to respond to changes in customer needs and advances in technology.
-By strengthening the development of natural fat and oil derivatives and other sustainable and distinctive products, the information materials and performance materials businesses are developing innovative products that offer greater customization, with the aim of further reducing environmental impact.
+By strengthening the development of natural fat and oil derivatives and other sustainable and distinctive products, the information materials and performance materials businesses will also provide solutions that lead to further reduction of environmental impact.